Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 1.md

-Page

-of 2

-Zoom

-Outline Lecture One—Introduction Lecture to Course Themes
 Focus of lecture:
 1) The origin and impact of the “Rise of the West” mythology
 2) Towards a more inclusive, polycentric narrative of “world history”?
-I) “Rise of the West” Master Narrative
+## “Rise of the West” Master Narrative
 a) The Myth of European Exceptionalism
 i) Eurocentric “world historians” assumed that Western culture inherently unique,
 intrinsically exceptional